-Summary of Topic Description Documents (DEL 10.1-10.20)
+Topic groups summary

-Similar to above, to provide a structured overview of different health domains considered in FG-AI4H, a summary table of all Topic Description Documents (TDD) is given below, with key messages including health domain, task classification, gold standard, input data type, testing/training dataset, data annotation, algorithm, evaluation, etc. These information listed below were obtained from a questionnaire to all TG drivers (https://forms.gle/3fYrm3SZSrNQu3eeA), seven TGs gave response and the remaining blank will be filled through a comprehensive review of all TDDs later.
-This table will be continuously updated in future activities of FG-AI4H.
+To provide a quick overview of the specific health domains with corresponding AI/ML tasks considered in FG-AI4H, a summary table of all Topic Description Documents (TDD) is given below.
+Key messages includes health domain, task classification, gold standard, input data type, testing/training dataset, data annotation, algorithm, evaluation, etc. These information listed below were obtained from 7 responses of a questionnaire to all TG drivers (https://forms.gle/3fYrm3SZSrNQu3eeA), the remaining blank will be filled through a comprehensive review of all TDDs.

-Table 3 – Key message of Topic Groups
+Table 3 – Summary of Topic Groups (DEL 10.1-10.24)